 R.J.
 Reynolds believes that this group presents the best opportunity to address agricultural labor issues in North Carolina because these issues are neither specific to any one tobacco manufacturer nor even to tobacco generally: farmers typically sell tobacco to multiple purchasers, and farm workers often work on a variety of crops in addition to tobacco.
 R.J.
 Reynolds also believes that the inclusion of interested governmental agencies in the dialogue is critical, as government is uniquely situated to ensure that workers receive the benefits of the laws because government, and only government, has the power to enforce those laws.
 Accordingly, we are committed to working collaboratively with other stakeholders to address farm labor issues in North Carolina.

 In 2013, R.J.
-Reynolds plans to pilot a public-private partnership with Telemon, a non-profit organization that offers a range of support services aimed at improving living and working conditions for farm workers.
+Reynolds plans to pilot a public-private partnership with Telamon, a non-profit organization that offers a range of support services aimed at improving living and working conditions for farm workers.
 R.J.
-Reynolds plans to significantly increase the reach of Telemon’s program that provides farmers with matching-grants funds to upgrade and improve housing for farm laborers.
-The company hopes that, based on results in the initial year of the partnership, other members of the multilateral council may be interested in supporting further expansion of Telemon’s programs in the future.
+Reynolds plans to significantly increase the reach of Telamon’s program that provides farmers with matching-grants funds to upgrade and improve housing for farm laborers.
+The company hopes that, based on results in the initial year of the partnership, other members of the multilateral council may be interested in supporting further expansion of Telamon’s programs in the future.